Product Update: Enhanced rainfall data visuals on the map

 We had a lot of fun making these improvements and hope they help our regular users better understand the rainfall estimate for the locations they care about in our map view.
 Other maps like the ones from the National Oceanic and Atmospheric Administration (NOAA) web page don’t have these nuanced details that make our app the best source for rainfall totals.
 Thank you to everyone who provided feedback that inspired these changes.

-Get rainfall totals on your phone
+Get rain and snow totals on your phone

 Precip is available on iOS and Android